 This bill aims to enhance housing initiatives in Minnesota by establishing a budget for the Minnesota Housing Finance Agency and authorizing the issuance of housing infrastructure bonds.
-It creates an Accessible Housing Task Force to address the housing needs of individuals with disabilities and modifies the community-based first-generation homebuyers down payment assistance program, increasing the maximum assistance amount and changing the structure to be forgivable over five years.
-The bill also provides a policy framework for stabilizing regulated affordable housing, repeals the housing support account in the special revenue fund, and mandates various reports, including new reporting requirements for the commissioner regarding the financial stability of the affordable housing industry.
+It creates an Accessible Housing Task Force and modifies the community-based first-generation homebuyers down payment assistance program, transitioning it from a pilot project to a permanent program administered by the Midwest Minnesota Community Development Corporation (MMCDC).
+The bill also provides a policy framework for the targeted stabilization of regulated affordable housing, repeals the housing support account in the special revenue fund, and mandates various reports, including an annual report on the financial stability of the affordable housing industry.

 Statutes affected: 1st Engrossment: 16A.287, 462A.43, 462A.37, 462A.07